aaronicsubstances/bridge-arithmetic/README.md

 - Due to lack of experimental validation by the proponents of this proposal, only existing primary school and secondary school topics are included.
 - The proposal recognizes that it is school authorities who have the final decision to allow alternatives to the standard algorithms, which differ from what teachers expect of students in a given locality, and which will show up on answer sheets.
 - The arithmetic portion of the early algebra proposal consists of counteracting development of misconceptions in algebra, and helping students to be able to learn on their own if necessary.
 The details are as follows:
-  - exercises for which no solutions exist at the moment, to counteract development of misconceptions in algebra later on
+  - exercises for which no solutions or only inferior solutions exist at the moment, to counteract development of misconceptions in algebra later on.
-  - exercises for which only inferior solutions exist at the moment in the form of trial and error, to counteract any misconceptions around cross checking.
-This is because cross checking is an activity that becomes far more important once the student leaves arithmetic study and enters advanced math study, starting with algebra.
-  - training students in formula or function application once a definition is given with examples.
-This training has two goals:
-    - serves to counteract misconception in algebra (and even arithmetic involving fractions and negative numbers), that the operations to be performed in arithmetic expressions are intutive or can always be known beforehand.
-This is because arithmetic expressions can involve function application, and some math operators are actually notational shortcuts for functions.
-    - makes it possible to present arithmetic algorithms to students in the language of formula application.
+  - making students aware that numbers come in kinds or types (e.g. whole numbers, integers, non-integers), that numbers have parts (e.g. sign, whole number part), and that numbers can be presented in different formats (e.g. fraction, decimal expansion).
   - helping students to be responsible for memorization and proficiency in math
   - summary of arithmetic algorithms and tables which can serve as a reference for a teenager to use to solve exercises on his own, ie during a stage when he is not practising for memorization and proficiency.
   - fallback arithmetic algorithms that students can be introduced to if necessary (and if permitted by school authorities).
   - exercises which are designed in such a way that a teenager can teach himself with them, without having to expose his embarassments and failures in math to the teacher and others.
-    E.g. multiple choice questions, exercises with hints.
+    E.g. exercises with detailed solutions, multiple choice questions, exercises with hints.

 ## Arithmetic Activities